WillEStokes/MechatronicsToolkit-website/README.md

 Create a new branch before modifying the source code:

-* 'git checkout -m \<your branch name\>': creates a new branch, changes will not affect the master branch
+* 'git branch \<your branch name\>': creates a new branch, changes will not affect the master branch

 Use the following commands to commit changes and merge them to the master branch: